skyhookdm/skyhookdm.github.io/content/talks/20230817/aldrin.montana/index.md

 physical query plan is executed.
-Execution of the physical query plan may be partial (best-effort), and the portions that were not executed are propagated with the query results so that CS devices higher in the data access path may, collectively, eventually execute the initial query plan.
+Execution of the physical query plan may be partial (best-effort), and the portions that were not executed are propagated with the query results so that CS devices higher in the data access path may, collectively, eventually complete execution of the initial query plan.